astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ## Step 8: Deploy to Astronomer

-You're ready to deploy your first DAG to Astronomer Cloud.
+You're ready to deploy your first DAG to Astronomer Cloud using the Astronomer CLI.

-Before you follow the steps below, make sure that you're either a _Deployment Editor_ or _Admin_.
-If you create an Airflow Deployment, you'll be a _Deployment Admin_ by default.
+First, make sure that you're either a Deployment Editor or Admin.
+If you create an Airflow Deployment, you'll be a Deployment Admin by default.

 If you don't have the correct permissions, reach out to someone on your team.
 For a breakdown of Deployment and Workspace-level roles, read [Manage User Permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions) .